 Stand up surfing, also known as supping, became extremely popular among both locals and visitors.

 Visitors can take the opportunity to try it during ideal calm conditions.
 It is highlighted again this week at the Annual Duke’s Oceanfest, a weeklong surfing celebration which takes place at Waikiki Beach, and is sponsored by the Outrigger Duke Kahanamoku Foundation.
 The event, which takes place in August each year, has been canceled for 2020.

 Supping consists of standing on a modified long (9-11 foot) surfboard and using a canoe paddle as an oar.
 Boards with a soft surface are easier for learning.
-But while it may look easy, in reality it is not, requiring good coordination.
+But while it may look easy, in reality, it is not, requiring good coordination.
 Therefore, it is most easily learned in calm, wind-free conditions.
-Obviously it is essential that you have appropriate swimming capabilities for supping.
+It is essential that you have appropriate swimming capabilities for supping.

 Surfing has long played a role in Hawaiian culture.
-Once reserved exclusively for royalty, surfers would often travel from North to South shores to find the best year round conditions.
-Most all local surf schools are now offering standup (or “sup”) lessons.
-Just call and ask.
-Hotels are also taking advantage of the interest in SUP among visitors, with many of them offering lessons and board rentals as well.
+Once reserved exclusively for royalty, surfers would often travel from North to South shores to find the best year-round conditions.
 For more information, check out Stand Up Zone, a blog and forum dedicated to the sport.